RajonKobir/crud-electron/README.md

-# CRUD Operation with Electron JS Application And Package in .exe
+# CRUD Operation with Electron JS Application And Package it in .exe

 You can Create, Read, Update and Delete Files from this electron app.
 The files are created and saved at your machine's desktop.